Guided accumulation of active particles by topological design of a second-order skin effect: Results

 The topological edge modes have a noticeable effect on the edge particle dynamics of the active particles.
 We probe them by initializing Eq.~\eqref{eq:master} with a probability distribution localized at the top left corner.
 We compare the experimental results with theoretical predictions in Figs.~\ref{fig:network}e-h, using the parameters $t_1,t_2,t_+,t_-$ and $\tau$ set by our statistical analysis of the experimental data.
 The theoretical curves qualitatively reproduce the experimental trends without any fitting parameter, for both topological and trivial devices.
 This demonstrates that the displacement in the topological device is larger as a consequence of the topological edge modes.

-The above observations are reproduced for smaller devices and larger densities of actives particles, see Supplementary Information~\ref{app:sum}.
+The above observations are reproduced for smaller devices and larger densities of active particles, see Supplementary Discussion~2.
 We find that for larger densities, the particles are slower than theory predicts, an effect we attribute to particle jamming, neglected in our model.
 A lower density of particles prevents jamming, in which case the motion compares better with our model.